EarthRecovery/CS337-Project2/part3/README.txt

 python main.py
 ```

-Simply select the configuration dictionary to **Part 3 mode** when prompeted
+Simply select the configuration dictionary to **Y** when prompeted if Hybrid Model is desired

 ## **Model**